S-W-Williams/Advanced-Interview-Topics/Solutions and Writeups/README.md

 ## Next Permutation
 [LeetCode #31](https://leetcode.com/problems/next-permutation/description/)

-This problem just requires an implementation of the next lexicographic permutation algorithm.
+This problem just requires implementation of the next lexicographic permutation algorithm.
 We can of course come up with our own logic to solve it, but I'm guessing the interviewer will be more pleased if we identify that there is an algorithm for the problem.
 The algorithm from Wikipedia is:

 ```
 - Find the largest index k such that nums[k] < nums[k + 1].